-Consecrate yourself to St. Joseph in this year dedicated to him by our Holy Father, Pope Francis.
-With guidance from Fr Donald Calloway, author of the book, Consecration to St. Joseph.
+Consecrate yourself to St. Joseph with guidance from Fr Donald Calloway, author of the book, Consecration to St. Joseph.

 Consecration to St. Joseph emulates the tried-and-true preparation method employed by St. Louis de Montfort in his Marian consecration, highlighting many of St. Joseph's titles, privileges, and heroic virtues.

 The program of preparation and consecration takes 33 days.

 Includes daily video messages from Fr Donald Calloway.

 Pray the litany of St Joseph every day.